MiTo0o/lichess-daily-puzzle-discord-bot/README.md

 # lichess-daily-puzzle-discord-bot

 A discord bot that posts a daily chess puzzle from lichess
+## Stats
+Used in `7` different discord servers

 ## Usage
 * Click [HERE](https://discord.com/oauth2/authorize?client_id=959385106991157278&permissions=18432&scope=applications.commands%20bot) to invite the bot to your server

+## Available Commands
+`/puzzle` Posts the daily chess puzzle by Lichess on-demand
+`/register` Receive daily chess puzzles in this channel
+`/setpuzzletime` Configures the time of day the daily puzzle should be posted (in UTC)
+`/unregister` Stop receiving daily chess puzzles in this channel

 ## Tech stack: